Sri Lanka is a

 mistreat detainees and other prisoners, particularly during interrogation.

-or feet in contorted positions, burning, slamming testicles in desk drawers,
+wrists or feet in contorted positions, burning, slamming testicles in desk

-and near drowning.
-In other cases, victims must remain in unnatural positions
+drawers, and near drowning.
+In other cases, victims must remain in unnatural

-for extended periods or have bags laced with insecticide, chili powder, or
+positions for extended periods or have bags laced with insecticide, chili

-gasoline placed over their heads.
-Detainees have reported broken bones and
+powder, or gasoline placed over their heads.
+Detainees have reported broken

-other serious injuries as a result of their mistreatment.
-There were reports
+bones and other serious injuries as a result of their mistreatment.
+There

-of rape in detention during the year.
-Medical examination of persons arrested
+were reports of rape in detention during the year.
+Medical examination of

 In December 2000, the bodies of eight Tamils tortured and